swannodette/swannodette.github.com/_posts/2013-07-12-communicating-sequential-processes.md

 First let's start off with something dramatic (in fact something that should seem impossible for those familiar with JavaScript).
-We will coordinate three independents processes running at three different speeds via a fourth process which shows the results of the coordination *without any obvious use of mutation* - only recursion.
+We will coordinate three independent processes running at three different speeds via a fourth process which shows the results of the coordination *without any obvious use of mutation* - only recursion.